jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 ### Deployment

-After signing up for [Pivotal](https://console.run.pivotal.io/register) and [Anynines](http://www.anynines.com), we install the excellent [Cloud Foundry CLI](http://docs.run.pivotal.io/devguide/installcf/).
+After signing up for [Pivotal](https://console.run.pivotal.io/register), we install the excellent [Cloud Foundry CLI tool](http://docs.run.pivotal.io/devguide/installcf/).
 Both clouds run the same version of Cloud Foundry, so the CLI can be used with either after a call to `cf login [api endpoint]`.
 This enables some [convenient automation](https://github.com/GigaSpaces-POCs/cfy-pivotal/commit/1d6aa17f7bf562fa87be835c678cae79f70c02f2).

-The simplest way to deploy an app (after `cf login`), is to go to the root of the application directory and call `cf push [application name]`.
+The simplest way to deploy an app (after authenticating to the API endpoint), is to go to the root of the application directory and call `cf push [application name]`.
 But by providing a file named manifest.yml, we can specify some useful options, including a call to our rake command (so that we can color this application purple):

 ![manifest.yml options](images/manifest.png)